Authorities raid 247 Colorado homes growing black market pot

 "Make no mistake, we are equal partners in this," Brauchler said.

-State and federal officials said the nearly 3-year investigation showed that illegal marijuana trafficking mushroomed after voters approved recreational use in 2012.
+State and federal officials said the nearly three-year investigation showed that illegal marijuana trafficking mushroomed after voters approved recreational use in 2012.

 Dunn said Colorado has become the epicenter for a nationwide black market in marijuana.

-Brauchler warned that other states considering legalizing marijuana could expect the same but added he was not trying to discourage them from doing so.
+Brauchler warned that other states considering allowing home marijuana plants could expect the same but added he was not trying to discourage them from doing so.

 "I think states are entitled to do whatever they want," he said.
 "But they need to know the reality of this."